The transformation of Bedford High Street will begin in February, with the first phase completed by July and the entire project finished by November.

 Once complete, the High Street will feature permanent loading and short-term parking bays for shoppers.

-One town planner told us, “Car users should question why they use the High Street, a road that was congested with delivery lorries/waiting cars, speed restricted, interrupted by pedestrian crossings/lights.
+One town planner told us, “Car users should question why they use the High Street, a road that was congested with delivery lorries and waiting cars, speed restricted, interrupted by pedestrian crossings/lights.

 “Once the works are carried out and the cones removed, we will see and experience the benefits.”